tplamminsaari/threadpooluniverse/README.md

 ## How to build

+This project uses default pretty modern C++ standard so you need build environment that supports C++17.

-You need CMake 3.15 or newer to generate the build files or Visual Studio solution.
+You also need CMake 3.15 or newer to generate the build files.

 ### Building in Windows

+In Windows, you need Visual Studio with Desktop C++ enabled.
 To create the Visual Studio solution, run following CMake command in Windows command prompt:

 ```
 cmake -A x64 -DCMAKE_GENERATOR_PLATFORM="x64" -S . -B ./build